pnp/sp-dev-fx-webparts/samples/react-fluentui-9/README.md

 ## Summary

-This demo's the use of the new [Fluent UI version 9](https://github.com/microsoft/fluentui/tree/master/packages/react-components) controls and theme provider.
-1 UI framework which has native theming for both Teams, SharePoint and Windows
+This demos the use of the new [Fluent UI version 9](https://github.com/microsoft/fluentui/tree/master/packages/react-components) controls and theme provider.
+1 UI framework which has native theming for Teams, SharePoint and Windows

 ![SharePoint View](assets/FQzNLB4XwAIFMRh.jpg "SharePoint View")
 ![Teams View](assets/FQzO9YjWUAgFlrU.jpg "Teams View")